 Xolani is 24 years old and lives in Du Noon.
 In 2015 he saw a Zip Zap show in Khayelitsha and was so inspired that he signed up to join D2D.
-He is currently in his professional insertion year and received the Fellowship Award at our AGM, voted in by his peers.
+He recently graduated from the Dare2Dream programme and is now a Zip Zap instructor.
 He rises to the challenge, is responsible and well-respected.
 Xolani took ownership of the Beginners programme in 2019 when there was a shortage of staff and he excelled at assisting the rest of the team.

 He also successfully completed an Events Management course during 2019.